mscotch/mscotch/README.md

 - 👋 Hi, I’m Marco, I'm a Ph.D.
 Student in Telecommunications Eng. @Unibo
-- 👀 I’m interested in Self-Organizing Networks and AI applications to Wireless Communication Systems
+- 👀 I’m interested in Self-Organizing Networks and AI applications to Wireless Communications & Networking
 - 🌱 I’m currently learning Bayesian Learning and Multi-Agent Deep Reinforcement Learning
 - 📫 How to reach me: marco.skocaj@unibo.it